Visitor spending in Nebraska increased in 2019

 FOR IMMEDIATE RELEASE

 LINCOLN, Neb.
-(November 4, 2019) – Spending by people traveling in Nebraska totaled $3.4 billion in 2018 according to a new study by Dean Runyan Associates.
+(May 7, 2020) - Nebraska Tourism is excited to announce that traveler spending in the state totaled $3.5 billion in 2019, a 4.6 percent increase over 2018, according to a new study by Dean Runyan Associates.

 For more information about travel, events and unique destinations in Nebraska, order your free travel guide today at VisitNebraska.com.
 Then stay connected with Nebraska Tourism on our Visit Nebraska Facebook page, on Twitter, on Pinterest, on Instagram and on YouTube.

 The mission of the Nebraska Tourism Commission is to expand Nebraska’s dynamic and diverse travel industry making it more viable by creating awareness, attracting increased visitors which results in greater tourism revenue and economic gain throughout the state.
 To learn more, go to VisitNebraska.com.